-As psychotherapists we thrive when we continue studying our craft, sharing our work, and getting support and guidance from fellow clinicians.
+As psychotherapists we thrive when we continue to study our craft, share our work, and get support and guidance from fellow clinicians.
 What do you want to learn and nurture in yourself this year?

-Meeting place: Meeting Room at Pamela’s office at 390 Merrimon Avenue.
+Meeting place: Group Room at Pamela’s office at 390 Merrimon Avenue.

 Contact & Join

 If you’d like to talk more about the possibility of joining this group in the fall or have questions, give me a call or email me and we can set up a time to talk .

 I’m a seasoned, psychodynamically trained therapist and have been treating individuals, couples and groups since 2009.
 I’m a Licensed Professional Clinical Supervisor (LPCS) as well as a Certified Group Psychotherapist (CGP) , and I’ve been supervising clinical work individually and in groups since 2015.
 A Master’s graduate of Naropa University, I have a long history of studying and teaching mindfulness, meditation and Buddhist Psychology.
 I have extensive and ongoing postgraduate training in Modern Psychoanalysis, which combines beautifully with what we now understand about attachment, interpersonal neurobiology, and affect regulation.
 These are key elements that inform my work.
 Throughout my career I have also continued to take care of my own mental health and to further develop my clinical expertise.
 Most of my ongoing training has been in Modern Psychoanalysis through the Colorado Center for Modern Psychoanalytic Studies, The Center for Group Studies in NYC, the American Group Psychotherapy Association, various reading and consultation groups, and individual consultation.
 I love supporting new and established clinicians in developing their own unique approach, and engaging in conversations that build confidence and enjoyment in the work.